allinurl/goaccess/README.md

     # apt-get install goaccess

-**NOTE:** this might not always give you the latest stable version.
+**NOTE:** It is likely this will install an outdated version of GoAccess.
 To make sure that you're running the latest stable version of GoAccess see alternative option below.

 #### Official GoAccess Debian & Ubuntu repository ####